 The Monastery of Saint Gregory Palamas was established in 1982 by his Eminence Metropolitan Maximos, the Bishop of Pittsburgh.
 The main church of the Monastery was consecrated by his Eminence Archbishop Iakovos in March, 1989.
 The Monastery is located in the agricultural country of northeastern Ohio, about 15 miles east of Mansfield.
 The regular cycle of monastic worship services (conducted primarily in English) provides a traditional prayer experience which is only possible in a monastery.
 Orthodox laymen can stay in the limited guest facilities for a few days, participating in the life of the Monastery — the prayer, the work, the silence, the direction of a monastic confessor.
 This is the ancient traditional service of monasticism to the body of the church, and is perhaps the Monastery’s special contribution to the Greek Orthodox Archdiocese and generally to all Orthodox Christians.

-Under the direction of the Superior, Archimandrite Joseph (Morris), St Gregory Palamas Monastery has experienced a true flourishing in recent years.
+Under the direction of the Abbot, Archimandrite Joseph (Morris), St Gregory Palamas Monastery has experienced a true flourishing in recent years.
 With the addition of four novices (three of whom have since been tonsured) and two candidates, the brotherhood has grown to ten overall.
 A new, expanded guest house and trapeza accommodates pilgrims for retreats and the annual pilgrimages.
+2014 has seen work begin on an expansion to the monks' living quarters to better accomdate the grwing brotherhood; the expansion plans include an infirmary to help care for the monks as they encounter the infirmities of old age.

 The Entrance of the Theotokos Skete is a women’s monastery located in the peaceful countryside of Ohio, between Cleveland and Columbus.